bayang/jelu-web/content/pages/metadata_fetching.md

 * 2- the google books API can be used but you MUST obtain an API key from Google
 * 3- the jelu debug plugin is just a debugging tool that prints what parameters are passed to the metadata fetching service, it then let others plugins in the list be called
 * 4- the inventaire plugin calls the [inventaire.io](https://inventaire.io) API (see configuration to activate it)
+* 5- the databazeknih plugin calls https://www.databazeknih.cz and is suitable for czech and slovakian searches (see configuration to activate it)
 * Each plugin can be given a priority
 * When you try to fetch metadata the backend will call the plugins in the following order : from highest order value to lowest
 * The outcome from the first plugin to yield a result is sent to the caller.